JuliaInterop/MATLAB.jl/README.md

 * Communicating with MATLAB engine sessions

 **Warning**:

-MATLAB string arrays are not supported, and will throw an error exception.
+* MATLAB string arrays are not supported, and will throw an error exception.
 This also applies if they are nested within a MATLAB struct.
 This is a limitation of the MATLAB C api.
 The MATLAB function `convertContainedStringsToChars` may be used to facilitate conversion to a compatible format for use with `MATLAB.jl`.

+* Threading is also not supported within Julia when using the MATLAB.jl library.

 ## Installation